Bobby-Zhu/DSC180A-Methodology-5/index.md

 ### **What is a potential change you’d make to the approach taken in your current Quarter 1 Project?**

 I don't have much change to make for the current project since we are replicating a paper on sepsis.
-If there is anything I want to change, I would try different library of latent class classification, since the performance of poLCA model is pretty low.
+If there is anything I want to change, I would try different library of latent class classification, since the performance of poLCA model is pretty

 ---